mgrobstein/web-Sprint-Challenge-User-Interface-Responsive-Design/README.md

 ### Responsive Design

-Ensured your website is responsive at 500px such that your styles match the mobile design file for the home and about pages.
+Ensured the website is responsive at 500px such that your styles match the mobile design file for the home and about pages.